adityaraj5200/Spring-interview-QAs/More questions.md

 ---

-## Q. How does Spring Boot handle Dependency Injection compared to traditional Spring?
+## Q.9: How does Spring Boot handle Dependency Injection compared to traditional Spring?
 Here’s a crisp comparison of how **Spring Boot** handles Dependency Injection (DI) vs **traditional Spring**:

 ---